Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Introduction

-In this paper, we study the dynamics of high spins in an external magnetic field composed of a static field along the $z$-axis and an oscillating field in the $xy$-plane.
-While the behavior of spins in static fields is well understood, the effects of time-dependent fields—especially on multi-level atoms or large spins—are still largely unexplored.
-Our goal is to address this gap by examining both a single spin and a spin pair.
-In the latter case, the DDIs can induce entanglement between the spins.
-We discuss exact analytical results for the quantum dynamics of a single spin, despite how large the spin is.
-This spin dynamics can be quite intricate, yet it generally exhibits periodic behavior.
-Depending on the initial conditions, we map the spin onto a non-interacting gas of spin-1/2 particles to obtain exact dynamical solutions.
-When the initial state is set to the lowest stretched state along the $z$-quantization axis, and under a specific resonance condition, the spin undergoes periodic oscillations between the lowest and highest stretched states, regardless of how large the spin is.
-Further, if the initial state is one of the magnetic sub-levels with a quantum number $m_j$, the dynamics exhibits periodic oscillations between the states $|m_j\rangle$ and $|-m_j\rangle$.
-Additionally, we show that it is possible to transfer the spin to a maximally stretched state, starting from the ground state, which is generally a superposition of different $|m_j\rangle$ states, of the initial Hamiltonian.
-We also examine the dynamics of the magnetic dipole moment, finding that the dipole vector precesses about the instantaneous direction of the resultant magnetic field as expected.
+In the case of a single spin, we typically observe periodic dynamics.
+By mapping the spins onto a non-interacting gas of spin-1/2 particles, we obtain exact dynamical solutions \cite{landau1981quantum}.
+When the initial state is set to the lowest stretched state along the quantization axis, the spin undergoes periodic oscillations between the lowest and highest stretched states under a resonance condition, regardless of the value of $J$.
+Furthermore, if the initial state is one of the magnetic sublevels with a quantum number $m_j$, the dynamics exhibits periodic oscillations between the states $|m_j\rangle$ and $|-m_j\rangle$.
+Additionally, we show that it is possible to transfer the spin to a maximally stretched state, starting from the ground state of the initial Hamiltonian, which is generally a superposition of different $|m_j\rangle$ states.